Herb Grilled Pork Tenderloin Recipe

 - 2 pork tenderloins (1 pound each)

-- 3. Place pork over drip pan and grill, covered, over indirect medium-hot heat for 25-40 minutes or until a thermometer reads 160°, basting occasionally with reserved marinade.
+- 2. Coat grill rack with cooking spray before starting the grill.
+Prepare grill for indirect heat.
+Drain pork and discard marinade.
+Grill, covered, over indirect medium-hot heat for 25-40 minutes or until a meat thermometer reads 160°, basting occasionally with reserved marinade.
 Let stand for 5 minutes before slicing.
 Yield: 6 servings.

 4 ounce-weight: 226 calories, 7g fat (2g saturated fat), 84mg cholesterol, 261mg sodium, 7g carbohydrate (6g sugars, 0 fiber), 30g protein.
 Diabetic Exchanges: 4 lean meat, 1/2 starch.